pqabelian/abewallet/docs/Abewallet-English.md

 ![Create Wallet](./images/Create New Wallet (User Interface).svg)

-- Firstly, require the user to enter a **private passphrase** and a public passphrase.
+- require the user to enter a **private passphrase** and a **public passphrase**.
-- Secondly, output mnemonic words and remind users to remember and protect them.
+- output **crypto version** and **mnemonic words** and remind users to remember and protect them.
-- Lastly, generate the initial address  (first)  address.
+- create the wallet and output an initial (first) address.
+- exit.

-## 2.2 Create more addresses
+## 2.2 Configure and run a wallet

-To generate more address, user should run the following two commands:

-- unlock the wallet  with **private passphrase**

-  `abewalletctl --rpcuser=[rpc username] --rpcpass=[rpc password] --wallet walletpassphrase [private passphrase] [timeout]`

-  **NOTE: *timeout* is in seconds.**

-- generate a new address

-  `abewalletctl --rpcuser=[rpc username] --rpcpass=[rpc password] --wallet generateaddressabe `

-  An address and its **index number** will be returned.

-## 2.3 Configure the connected ABEC node

-To synchronize block chain data, the wallet need to connect a blockchain node, some configuration information will be used to complete this connection process.
+The command `abewallet --create` will exit after creating a wallet.
+To run and use the wallet, the user need to make a minimal configuration in **abewallet.conf**, namely configure the **rpcuser** and **rpcpass**, which enable wallet to be accessed by RPC connection.
+In addition, to enable a wallet to synchronize data from blockchain, the user need to configure the wallet to a local or remote wallet.

-The configuration items contains:
+The configuration items for connecting ABEC node include:

 - `abecrpcuser=[abec node rpc username]`